 The table is divided into columns and rows.
-There are two types of columns: inputs that are required to make the decision and outputs that are the result of applying the rules.
+There are three types of column: inputs that are required to make the decision, outputs that are the result of applying the rules, and annotations.

 This is again very helpful but still requires the busy check-in officer to be able to source all the required information required to find the right row in the Decision table.
 Even if all this information were available, a wrong decision could still result from human error in selecting the wrong row in the table.